ntmack1/Fish-Finder----SE-491-Spring-2024/README.md

 This command runs all tests defined in the project and provides a summary of the test results.

-### Running the Application
+### Running the Application Backend

-To run the application, you need to specify the main class if it's not already defined in the Maven configuration.
+To run the application backend, you need to specify the main class if it's not already defined in the Maven configuration.
 Use the following command:

-    mvn exec:java -Dexec.mainClass="com.yourpackage.MainClass"
+    mvn spring-boot:run

-Replace `com.yourpackage.MainClass` with the fully qualified name of your main class.
-This command will start the application using Maven.
+This command will start the application and Spring Boot's embedded server, making your application accessible at `http://localhost:8080`.
+You can access the React frontend by navigating to this URL in your web browser.

 ### Packaging the Project